Tired All the Time? Here’s How to Tell Whether Your Fatigue is Something More Serious

 While not a cure, exercise might help with persistent cases.
 “When people tend to have a chronic fatigue problem, it’s not a good idea to stay in your chair.
 It’s a lot better to move,” says Declercq.

-Still in the dark on why you’re tired all the time?
-Check out 10 medical reasons you can’t sleep.
+Next, check out 10 medical reasons you can’t sleep.